timjones1/capstone2-data-extraction/README.md

-## Cambridge Spark Applide Data Science Capstone Part 2 Readme - Employment Contract Data Extraction for Wavelength.law
+## Cambridge Spark Applied Data Science Capstone Part 2 - Employment Contract Information Extraction for Wavelength.law

-The second capstone project that I completed for Wavelength.law involved ...
+The second capstone project that I completed for Wavelength.law involved exrtracting discrete scturcutred data from free text describing various aspects of employment contracts such as holiday entitlement and hours of work.

+my full project report is available here:

 ### Installation requirements